Patio Outdoor Tile 1/2 Inch x 1x1 Ft.

 Border strips are not available for these particular interlocking deck tiles.

 Although these do not have an official UV rating, they have been UV treated and come with a 1 year limited warranty.
-These are not suitable for rubber membrane rooftop surfaces.
+These are suitable for rubber membrane rooftop surfaces.

 Interlocking Patio Floor Tiles